 It was Raymond’s suggestion.
 I had never really understood art, so I was never very inclined to visit art galleries.
 I can appreciate the colours, the skill; the talent involved.
 I understand that there’s talent.
 Well, most of the time—as Bob Dylan said.
 Other times . . .
 Well, I just don’t know.
 Like […]Read more "It’s Art, Duh!"

 Monday Presumably there was something within my father—something that shook him awake at night, poked at his bowels daily, reached out of his mouth and slapped him in the face in front of the mirror each morning—that prompted him to make the list.
 You could call it a bucket list, I guess.
-But […]Read more "If There’s One Thing I’d Like To Do (Part One)"
+But […]Read more "Something’s Gotta Be Done (Part One)"